 Conclusion – Affiliate Marketing in Corona Times

-Right now, it makes sense for B2Bs to adapt their own measures in B2B online affiliate marketing to the current situation.
+Right now, it makes sense for B2Bs to adapt their own measures in B2B affiliate marketing to the current situation.
 Be it in crisis communication via various channels, in lead generation, or through new online offers.
 This pays off in the long term after the crisis and opens new doors for B2B companies and customers alike.

 Time to think about how we are going to approach target-setting differently.